 The Truth Behind the Insurance Company’s “Medical Release”

-- It will let them pull records on pre-existing conditions
+- Pull records on pre-existing conditions

 Get the strong arm